 The Office of Residential & First-Year Programs is located on the second floor of the College Union Building (Suite 250).
 This office is responsible for the overall planning, development and implementation of the residential and first-year programs at Gettysburg College.

 Office hours: 8:30 a.m. to 5:00 p.m.
 Monday through Friday (closed between noon and 1:00 p.m.)

 |Director||Danielle Phillips||CUB 250||717-337-6901|

 |Associate Director||Allison Schofield||CUB 250||717-337-6901|

 |Assistant Director||Sharon Fissel||CUB 250||717-337-6901|

 |Assistant Director||Julia Collett||CUB 250||717-337-6901|

 Residential Life & First-Year Programs Undergraduate Staff

-Each residence hall is under the leadership of undergraduate staff members, who is either an Assistant Residential Life Coordinator, Residence Coordinator, Community Advisor, or Resident Assistant.
+Each residence hall is under the leadership of undergraduate staff members, who are either Assistant Residential Life Coordinators, Residence Coordinators, Community Advisors, Resident Assistants, or House Leaders.
 These staff members work with the Office of Residential & First-Year Programs to help develop and maintain an environment that promotes academic, personal, and social growth in the residence hall.
 A list of student staff members can be found at gettysburg.edu/reslife

 Ask questions, think critically, and be creative; opening yourself to new opportunities as you pursue knowledge and self-understanding.